RJMGT/procrastinators/docs/sprints/sprint-2-retrospective.md

 ## What to improve
 - Solve configuration issues to properly create GitHub branches.
 Action: Dev team to replicate the repo locally and tested synchronization.

+## 🔧 What to Improve
+- Standardize local development setup by using a shared `.env.example` file to prevent recurring environment variable mistakes.
+- Increase team communication through short daily check-ins and clearer task ownership to avoid duplication and delays.